vellotis/googlewire/docs/best-practices.md

 -   Remove `NewStdoutGreeter` from `GreeterSet`.
 Injectors depending on `*Greeter` will be broken.
 -   Add a provider for `io.Writer` to `GreeterSet`.
 Injectors might already have a provider for `io.Writer` which might conflict with this one.
+To overcome this you may use named providers by utilizing `wire.Named`.

 As such, you should pick the output types in a library provider set carefully.
 In general, prefer small provider sets in a library.
 For example, it is common